 There has been considerable experimental interest in the relative magnitudes of the barriers to intramolecular rearrangements connecting acetaldehyde, vinyl alcohol and hydroxyethylidene, but agreement as to the ordering of the barriers has yet to be reached.
 Initial information on this point came from studies of the thermal decarboxylation of pyruvic acid.
-Wesdemiotis and McLafferty [27] used the technique of neutralization-reionization-mass spectrometry (NRMS) to study hydroxyethylidene.
-On the basis of labeling studies, these authors proposed that (i) the energy barrier required for the 1,2-hydrogen shift separating hydroxyethylidene from vinyl alcohol, and (ii) the transition structures associated with both these 1,2-hydrogen shifts should be lower in energy than that associated with the 1,3-hydrogen shift that directly converts vinyl alcohol to acetaldehyde.
+Wesdemiotis and McLafferty [26] used the technique of neutralization-reionization-mass spectrometry (NRMS) to study hydroxyethylidene.
+On the basis of labelling studies, these authors proposed that

+(i) the energy barrier required for the 1,2-hydrogen shift separating hydroxyethylidene from acetaldehyde should be smaller than the 1,2-hydrogen shift separating hydroxyethylidene from vinyl alcohol, and

+(ii) the transition structures associated with both these 1,2-hydrogen shifts should be lower in energy than that associated with the 1,3-hydrogen shift that directly converts vinyl alcohol to acetaldehyde.

-There have been a number of ab initio studies of various aspects of the potential energy surface connecting the three isomers [12,32,34,35].
-These predicted, among other things, that the transition structure linking hydroxyethylidene with acetaldehyde (1,2-hydrogen shift) might lie up to 25 kcal/mol above that separating vinyl alcohol from acetaldehyde (1,3-hydrogen shift), in apparent conflict with some of the conclusions from the experimental studies [3,4,27].
-Smith et al. [30] also carried out ab initio calculations at the Hartree-Fock (HF) level with the 6-31G(d) and 6-31G(d,p) basis sets at the correlated level by using second order Møller-Plesset perturbation theory (MP2) with the 6-31G(d) basis set.
+There have been a number of ab initio studies of various aspects of the potential energy surface connecting the three isomers [12,31,33,34].
+These predicted, among other things, that the transition structure linking hydroxyethylidene with acetaldehyde (1,2-hydrogen shift) might lie up to 25 kcal/mol above that separating vinyl alcohol from acetaldehyde (1,3-hydrogen shift), in apparent conflict with some of the conclusions from the experimental studies [3,4,26].
+Smith et al. [29] also carried out ab initio calculations at the Hartree-Fock (HF) level with the 6-31G(d) and 6-31G(d,p) basis sets at the correlated level by using second order Møller-Plesset perturbation theory (MP2) with the 6-31G(d) basis set.
 They found that hydroxyethylidene is separated by significant barriers from its lower energy isomers, acetaldehyde and vinyl alcohol.
 Further, they found that the transition state connecting vinyl alcohol and acetaldehyde is lower in energy than those connecting hydroxyethylidene with the other two isomers, which also does not agree with conclusions based on experimental observations.